Micrelaps muelleri

-Micrelaps muelleri is a species of venomous rear-fanged snake in the family Lamprophiidae.
+Micrelaps muelleri is a species of mildly venomous rear-fanged snake in the family Micrelapidae.
 The species is endemic to the Middle East.

 Taxonomy

 There are no subspecies of M. muelleri that are recognized as being valid.
 M. muelleri is the type species for the genus Micrelaps.

 Etymology

 The specific name, muelleri, is in honor of Swiss herpetologist Fritz Müller.

 Geographic range

-Micrelaps muelleri is found in Israel, Palestine, Jordan, Lebanon, and Syria.
+Micrelaps muelleri is found in Israel, Jordan, Lebanon, and Syria.

 Description

 Micrelaps muelleri is black, with whitish zigzag-edged rings, which may be narrower or wider than the spaces between them, mostly interrupted ventrally.

 Adults may attain a total length of 40.5 cm, which includes a tail 3 cm long.

 The dorsal scales are smooth, without apical pits, and arranged in 15 rows at midbody.
 The ventrals number 251–275.
 The anal plate is divided.
 The subcaudals, which are also divided, number 26–32.